Separation and divorce proceedings in Italy can be:

 - by litigation in front of the Court.

-Separation and divorce by mutual consent are often the best and fastest option for all the married couples whose relationships are not, or not overly, conflicted.
+Separation and divorce by mutual consent are often the best and fastest options for all married couples whose relationships are not conflicted or overly conflicted.

-When the spouses have already reached - or are willing to find - an agreement about conditions upon their personal and economic issues (i.e., custody and maintenance of children, allocation of the marital home, whether maintaining the weaker spouse, how to divide common property) they can choose between different options to officialize their separation agreement:
+When the spouses have reached an agreement about conditions regarding their personal and economic issues (e.g., custody and maintenance of children, allocation of the marital home, whether maintaining the weaker spouse and how to divide common property), they can officialize their separation agreement by a proceeding before the Court.

 The procedure requires the following steps.